Top Page > Research Topics

 1. High Reliability

-Before the operation, we can verify whether designed systems run correctly or not.
+We can verify whether designed systems run correctly or not before actual operations.
 Moreover, if a system is proved to be incorrect, then we can know in which part of the system errors exist.
 Unlike simulation and test, possible behavior of systems can be comprehensively checked.

 2. High Performance

 We can optimize systems by assigning appropriate values for system parameters.
-We can qualitatively evaluate performance of systems for given probabilistic inputs.
+Moreover, we can qualitatively evaluate performance of systems for given probabilistic inputs.

 3. Design Automation

-We can automatically synthesize a system that satisfies a given specification on its behavior.
-Moreover, if the specification is proved to be infeasible, then feasible alternatives for the specification are presented.
+We can automatically synthesize systems that fulfill given specifications.
+Moreover, if some specification is proved to be infeasible, then feasible alternatives for the specification are presented.

 4. System Identification